 When it comes to innovation, the country is indeed putting its money where its mouth is.
-In a number of interviews he has given to numerous media since he became President in May 2017, Emmanuel Macron reiterated his determination to make France an international leader for innovation.
-In June 2017, he said he wanted France to become the “leader for hyper-innovation”.
-“Something is going on in France”, he said, “There is a momentum.
+In many interviews he has given to numerous media since he became President in May 2017, Emmanuel Macron reiterated his determination to make France an international leader for innovation.
+In June 2017, he said he wanted France to become the “leader for hyper-innovation.”
+“Something is going on in France,” he said, “There is a momentum.
 Everywhere, there are men and women who want to act and win on a global scale“.
-As recently as 31st March 2018, in an interview with Wired, he expressed his ambition to spend EUR 1.5 Bn over the next five years to support research in the field of artificial intelligence, with specific focus on healthcare and mobility.
+As recently as 31st March 2018, in an interview with Wired, he expressed his ambition to spend EUR 1.5 Bn over the next five years to support research in the field of artificial intelligence, with a specific focus on healthcare and mobility.

 Primarily a matter of mindset